 Like numerous other Caribbean Islands, St Lucia Carnival was the result of the Afro-European influence in the region.
 The celebrations were traditionally held before Lent, which was meant to be a period of feasting and celebrating before the onset of Catholic Lent, a time of sacrifice.

 In 1999 it was moved to summer to avoid competing with much larger Trinidad and Tobago Carnival.
 St Lucia’s carnival continues to get more popular with every passing year, attracting visitors from around the world!

 What is playing mas?
 If you are not familiar with celebrating Caribbean Carnival, you can either be a spectator and watch the parades, or you can join in!
 When you choose to join in it is called playing mas!
 The Bands compete against each other to win the title off best Mas Band.

 How to choose a Mad Band for St Lucia Carnival?
-Well that’s a difficult decision because you have so many good options.
+That’s a difficult decision because you have so many good options.
 Maybe you will select your band based on their costumes as they all pick a theme and design their costumes around that theme.
-So you may just fall in love with some of the costumes.
+So, you may just fall in love with some of the costumes.

 Obviously, money can be a big factor when choosing which mas band to choose.
 So check them out and do some research to find out which mas band you think will enhance your carnival experience!

 - Just 4 Fun Carnival Band will have selected “Phobeia” as their theme.
 Check them out https://just4funcarnival.com/